-Journalist settles High Court defamation action against former employers
+Journalist Gemma O'Doherty has settled her High Court defamation action against her former employers Independent Newspapers on terms including an apology and damages.

 Independent Newspapers unreservedly apologised at the High Court to Ms O’Doherty for any stress and hardship caused to her.
 The settlement also includes undisclosed damages to the journalist.